microsoft/api-guidelines/graph/Modelling with Subtypes Pattern.md

 ## Context

+Often an API needs to serve business entities which come in slightly different variation.
+These entities can be represented as a type hierarchy similar to the OOP inheritance concept.
+The hierarchy will be modeled as a base type and multiple subtypes which represent variations in metadata and behavior.
+In this model common elements of the base type can be reused, extended, or modified by subtypes.

-Let’s assume you need to model an API to manage groups in an organization, where employees can create groups and become owners of the group by default.
+For example let’s assume you need to model an API to manage groups in an organization, where employees can create groups and become owners of the group by default.
 At the same time to support business processes some groups may be created automatically by daemon applications using a